Partnership

 NON-PROFIT ORGANIZATION

 Some organizations come into business, not to make profits but to serve people, such organizations are referred to as Non- Profit organizations and are usually clubs.
 Since there is no profit motive hence there are no owners thus there is no capital or drawings.
 Such organizations are financed by accumulating funds from members in order to run the club or non profit organization.
 Furthermore, such organizations do not have a profit and loss account instead they have Income and Expenditure Account with the help of which it is identified whether the business has surplus of income over expenditure or deficit of income over expenditure.
+The major source of income of the club are member subscription.
+Even if the club involves into commercial activities or Trading activities the intention is still not to make profits but to facilitate the members.
+The accounting treatment of questions involving non-profit organization comprise of preparation of the following:1.
+Accumulated funds account.

 It is an alternative for Capital Account and is prepared by deducting opening liabilities from opening assets.
-It is made as follows:
+It is made as follows:2.
+Receipts and Payments account:

 It is an alternative for bank account when cash comes into the business it is recorded as receipts when cash goes out of the business it is recorded as payments.
 Like Bank account receipts and payment accounts can have both a debit or credit balance, where debit balance is an asset and credit balance are a liability.